Highest weight sl_2-categorifications II: structure theory: Categorical splitting and family filtration

 Recall that we have a functor isomorphism $\C^2\otimes_{\C}F^{(2)}\cong F^2$.
 We claim that one can choose an embedding $\C\hookrightarrow \C^2$ such that the corresponding composition $\pi F^{(2)}\iota\hookrightarrow \pi F^2\iota\rightarrow \pi F\iota\iota^!
 F\iota$ is an isomorphism.

-We claim that the set of all embedding $\C\hookrightarrow \C^2$ such that the morphism is iso is open in $\mathbb{P}^1$.
+For this we will show that the set of all embeddings $\C\hookrightarrow \C^2$ such that the morphism is iso is open in $\mathbb{P}^1$.
 The morphism is an iso if and only if the map is non-zero for $\mu$ as in Lemma \ref{Lem:K_group} (for all other $\mu$'s the spaces involved are zero).
 But this map is a composition of an embedding

 and the projection